 2. Fuel is bought at world prices, and those prices are increasing, so is the cost of the electricity we consume.

 3. Burning fossil fuels such as coal and gas produces chemicals which are hazardous to health, and large quantities of carbon dioxide – CO2 – which is thought to be the primary contributor to the phenomenon of climate change.

 What about free energy from renewable sources?

 While the idea of free renewable energy sounds great as a concept, it is either chaotic in its availability or available only at regular but fixed times.
 All renewables are very dilute, and thus require huge installations to harvest them.
-Renewables have to be matched by conventional power generation to ensure we always have a supply.
+Renewables have to be complemented by conventional fossil fuel derived power generation to ensure we always have a supply.
 Renewables are also very resource intensive to implement for the amount of energy they produce, so the environmental credentials are very poor when you take into account the impact of mining and end of life disposal.

 Isn’t Nuclear power dangerous?

 No. Nuclear power has had a very safe history under close supervision by official inspectors.
 The amount of radiation to which the population has been exposed from nuclear power programme is comparable with the natural radiation received when flying for only a few hours at normal altitudes.
 It is, in fact, far less than 1% of that received in the course of a normal lifespan.

 Does that just leave nuclear power stations?

 For the production of large, reliable quantities of electricity, yes.

-Renewables, such as wind and tidal power, even growing fuel to burn, cannot provide the “base load” needed to be on tap, all the time, and in sufficient quantity.
+Renewables, such as wind and tidal power, even where growing fuel to burn, cannot provide the “base load” needed to be on tap, all the time, and in sufficient quantity.

 Over one thousand turbines would replace just one nuclear reactor.
 In terms of biomass, to replace just one reactor at the Dungeness (Kent) power station, would mean growing willow over the whole of the county of Kent, i.e. one million acres.